aidanheerdegen/Training-NRI/docs/HowTos/GitAndGitHub/github_setup.md

 ## Two-factor authentication

-We recommend to [enable 2-factor authentication](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/about-two-factor-authentication) on your GitHub account for highen security.
+We recommend to [enable 2-factor authentication](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/about-two-factor-authentication) on your GitHub account for higher security.

 ## SSH authentification
 ACCESS users are used to SSH for connecting to NCI.
 We recommend setting up [SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for pulling from and pushing to GitHub repositories.
 Remember to set a passphrase for your key, do not use passphrase-less keys.